-These changes to the tax code could be implemented retroactively, meaning that they would apply to the 2021 tax year, but the general consensus is that this is unlikely.
-However, if inquiries to financial advisors are any indication, there is a good chance that there will be changes to the tax code that will take place in 2022 — even if these changes are moderated as the proposals work their way through the legislative process.
+There was even some talk of these changes to the tax code being implemented retroactively, meaning that they would apply to the 2021 tax year, though the general consensus was that this was unlikely.
+However, inquiries to financial advisors had indicated that there was a good chance that there will be changes to the tax code that will take place in 2022 — even if these changes are moderated as the proposals work their way through the legislative process.

 Worth thinking about if you are considering the sale of your business.